TritonDataCenter/smartos-docs/docs/index.md

 ## About Triton &amp; Joyent

-SmartOS is a fundamental component of the [Joyent Triton Data Center](http://www.joyent.com/triton/) (Triton) product.
-Triton source and images are available for at no cost and powers several public and private clouds around the globe, namely the [Joyent Public Cloud](http://www.joyentcloud.com) (JPC).
+SmartOS is a fundamental component of the [Joyent Triton Data Center](http://www.tritondatacenter.com/triton/) (Triton) product.
+Triton source and images are available for at no cost and powers several public and private clouds around the globe, namely the [MNX Public Cloud](http://mnx.io).
 As you use SmartOS you will come across hooks that are used by Triton, such as file systems and services named "smartdc".

-If you are interested in evaluating the full Triton Data Center product, please contact <sales@joyent.com>.
+If you are interested in evaluating the full Triton Data Center product, please contact <smartos@tritondatacenter.com>.